Policy Context

 How does Japan allocate climate ODA?

-The bulk of Japan’s climate-related ODA is directed to projects in infrastructure (50%), with the remaining funding directed towards health and populations (10%), industry, construction and mining (8%), and energy (7%).
+The 50% of Japan’s climate-related ODA is directed to projects in infrastructure, with the remaining funding directed towards health and populations (10%), industry, construction and mining (8%), and energy (7%), among others.

 Japan spent US$6.1 billion of ODA on projects related to climate adaptation and US$10.2 billion on climate mitigation.
-Of these, US$1.1 billion went to projects related to both adaptation and mitigation.
+US$1.1 billion went to projects related to both adaptation and mitigation.

 In 2021, adaptation-related ODA to health primarily focused on COVID-19 control, health policy and administrative management, and medical services, with adaptation as a secondary objective.
-Adaptation-related general budget support was mostly provided to Small Island Developing States.
+Adaptation-related general budget support was mostly provided to SIDS.
 WASH received the largest share of Japan's principal adaptation-related ODA and focused on large water supply and sanitation systems.
 Under agriculture, Japan's spending prioritized rural development and agricultural development.

 Multilateral Spending and Commitments